 Ra'atira - Owner, choreographer, costume desginer

 I have been a dancer for over 35 years now, 28 of that professionally/competitively.
 Being born and raised on the island of Oahu, I was surrounded by the vibrant and colorful culture of Polynesia.
 Learned hula in elementary school weekly.
-I started my hula training with Hula Halau O' Kamuela under the direction of Kumu Hula Paleka Mattos and at the time Alaka'i Kau'ionalani.
+I started my strict hula training with Hula Halau O' Kamuela under the direction of Kumu Hula Paleka Mattos and at the time Alaka'i Kau'ionalani.
 For the next two years the halau or group entered in the Keiki Hula Competitions where we had taken overall winnings, placing 1st in all categories.
-After a highly competitive and disciplined start to my dancing, I wanted to become grounded in the Hawaiian culture and learn more about the roots and meaning to the dances I have learned to love.
+After a highly competitive and disciplined start to my dancing career, I wanted to become grounded in the Hawaiian culture and learn more about the roots and meaning to the dances I have learned to love.
 The next couple of years were spent studying hula under the direction of Kumu Hula Macey Hoakalei Hina Kamau'u, whose hula lineage comes from Mary Kewena Pukui.